davisford/daisycentral/README.md

 https://github.com/davisford/flot

-I made some changes to it, so that is the version used in DaisyCentral
+I made some changes to it, so that is the version used in DaisyCentral.
+Note to self: [this library](http://novus.github.com/nvd3/) looks _really_ nice.